‘Bold And The Beautiful’ Spoilers: Spectra Fashion Returns

 Sally kept plugging away and designed in her spare time.
 Steffy Forrester (Jacqueline MacInnes Wood) saw Sally’s potential and soon she was designing lingerie for the Intimates line instead.
 After all, Sally used to own Spectra Fashions and was a savvy businesswoman as well.

-Recently, Sally presented some of her athleticwear designs to Hope.
+Recently, Sally presented some of her athletic wear designs to Hope.
 In sharp contrast to when Sally first started working at Forrester’s, Hope admitted to liking Sally’s work.

 As detailed by Inquisitr, Bill Spencer (Don Diamont) wants his son back at Spencer Publishing.
 He will offer him his job back complete with bells, whistles, and bonuses.
 However, Wyatt needs to think about his dad’s offer before jumping back into business with him.